RuiqiZ/RuiqiZ.github.io/README.md

 - A resume formatted in [Markdown](https://www.markdowntutorial.com/)

 ## Instructions
+Before we go into the instructions, let's clarify some questions.
+Why are we using Github?
+Github provides flexibility and easiness of creating repository, common options, adding resources.
+What is a repository?
+A repository is the place where you put all of the resources for a project to run, including code, design, readme, etc.

 ### Step 1.
 Create a Github Repository
 1. Sign in to your [Github](https://github.com/login) account
 2. Click `New` in `Repositories`